INDEPENDENT PUBLISHER OF BILINGUAL SCHOLARLY BOOKS IN THE HUMANITIES AND SOCIAL SCIENCES

 How to submit your proposal

-Please submit one-page monograph proposals at submissions@vernonpress.com, including an annotated summary/motivation, a short biographical note and (if applicable) a list of similar titles.
-Proposals that deal with other topics of relevance to the series in Sociology are also welcome.
+Please submit monograph proposals (approx. two pages) to submissions@vernonpress.com including a summary, a short biographical note and (if applicable) a list of similar titles using this form: Proposal form.
 More information on what we look for in a proposal is available on our website.

 About the publisher